junxit/us-congress-bills-109/metadata.md

 - 2005-04-14 — Introduced in Senate
 - 2005-04-14 — Read twice and referred to the Committee on the Judiciary.
 - 2005-04-14 — Sponsor introductory remarks on measure.
 (CR S3686-3687)
+- 2006-05-04 — Committee on the Judiciary Subcommittee on Constitution, Civil Rights and Property Rights.
+Approved for full committee consideration without amendment favorably.
+- 2006-06-15 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2006-06-20 — Committee on the Judiciary.
+Reported by Senator Specter with an amendment.
+Without written report.
+- 2006-06-20 — Committee on the Judiciary.
+Reported by Senator Specter with an amendment.
+Without written report.
+- 2006-06-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 473.